ltelab/disdrodb/CONTRIBUTING.rst

 Push you changes to your fork repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 During this process, pre-commit hooks will be run.
 Your commit will be
-allowed only if quality requirements are fulfil.
+allowed only if quality requirements are fulfilled.

 If you encounter errors, Black can be run using the following command :